b-lukaszuk/julia_luzne_zadanka/experiment1/README.md

 It is intended to be an experiment (for my personal usage only).
 I haven't quite decided upon the language of the book yet (probably: english or polish, or maybe both).

+Not a big deal, maybe even I will abandon the project along the way (but maybe not).

 ## Working title

 Romeo and Juliet, where: